 As we said these can turn a cheap trip into an expensive nightmare.
 There are a host of travel shops around town all offering the Cheapest trips and the best tours.
 These offers and adverts are often just the lures to get you in the door and then unleash the bait and switch.
-By far the best way to get the best deal is to research and booking beforehand.
+By far the best way to get the best deal is to research and book beforehand.

 Miami Go Pass

 We are big fans of City Passes and when visiting a City find them fantastic for finding out what is available, planning our trip out, and saving a whole heap of money over paying at the gate.